Free cookie consent management tool by TermsFeed Generator

 This series analyzes engineering constraints for a microlearning video platform targeting 3M-50M DAU (similar to “Duolingo for video content”).
 Using Duolingo’s proven business model ($1.72/mo blended ARPU) and real platform benchmarks (TikTok, YouTube, Instagram Reels), it demonstrates constraint sequencing theory through a concrete case study.
 While implementation details are illustrative, the constraint framework applies universally to consumer platforms competing in the mobile-first attention economy.

+The case study: a microlearning video platform scaling from 3M to 50M DAU.
 EdTech completion rates remain at 6%.
-MIT and Harvard tracked a decade of MOOCs (Massive Open Online Courses), finding 94% of enrollments result in abandonment.
+MIT and Harvard tracked a decade of MOOCs, finding 94% of enrollments result in abandonment.
 The traditional delivery model doesn’t match modern consumption patterns.

 Traditional platforms assume you’ll block off an hour, sit at a desktop, and power through Module 1.
 That worked in 2010.
 It doesn’t work now.
-Gen Z learns in 30-second bursts between TikTok videos, and professionals squeeze learning into elevator rides - 1.6 billion people who treat dead time as learning time.
+Gen Z learns in 30-second bursts between TikTok videos, and professionals squeeze learning into elevator rides.
+The addressable market: 1.6 billion Gen Z globally, plus working professionals who treat dead time as learning time.

-The solution combines social video mechanics (swiping, instant feedback) with actual learning science: spacing effect and retrieval practice.
+The solution combines social video mechanics (swiping, instant feedback) with actual learning science: spacing effect (distributing practice over time) and retrieval practice (actively recalling information rather than passively reviewing).
 These techniques improve retention by 22% compared to lectures.
 This isn’t just “make it feel like TikTok” - the pedagogy matters, with strong empirical support for long-term retention.

 The target: grow from launch to 50M daily active users on Duolingo’s proven freemium model - $1.72/month blended Average Revenue Per User (ARPU: $0.0573/day, used in all revenue calculations; 8-10% pay $9.99/month, the rest see ads).
 Duolingo proved mobile-first education works at scale.
-At 50M users, every millisecond of latency has a price tag.
+But mobile-first combined with short-form video creates a new constraint: swipe navigation.
+At 50M users swiping between 30-second videos, every millisecond of latency has a price tag.

 Performance requirements: